-Parco Naturale Puez-Odle: Colfosco and Altipiano de Crespeina.
-Travel to Cortina d'Ampezzo

-5 miles, moderate, 1,280-ft. elevation gain and 1,935-ft. elevation loss

-Departing San Vigilio after breakfast, you head south for an approximately 30-minute drive toward Cortina d'Ampezzo, your home for the next three nights.
-Today's walk takes place en route, in the area of the Gardena Pass, known both for Stone Age remains as well as its connection to World War I. The alpine world of Passo Gardena, as it's known in Italian, is truly awesome with dramatic peaks in all directions: Puez-Odle Nature Park to the north, the Sassolungo Group to the west, and to the east, the peaks of the Val Badia with the legendary Fanes range.
-A cable car ascent from the Plans-Frara station brings you to the Jimmi Rifugio (at 7,300 feet) and the trailhead.
+DAY 6 Parco Naturale Puez-Odle: Colfosco and Altipiano de Crespeina.
+Travel to Cortina d'Ampezzo 4.5 miles, moderate, 1,280-ft. elevation gain and 3 miles, moderate, 1,935-ft. elevation loss Departing San Vigilio after breakfast, you head south for an approximately 30-minute drive toward Cortina d'Ampezzo, your home for the next three nights.
+Today's walk takes place en route, in the area of the Gardena Pass, known both for Stone Age remains as well as its connection to World War I. The alpine world of Passo Gardena, as it's known in Italian, is truly awesome with dramatic peaks in all directions: Puez-Odle Nature Park to the north, the Sassolungo Group to the west and to the east the peaks of the Val Badia with the legendary Fanes range.
+A cable car ascent from the Plans-Frara station brings you to the Jimmi Refugio (at 7,300 feet) and the trailhead.
 Your path continues to the Crespeina saddle (8,300 feet) and down to Utia (or hut) Col Pradat, an enchanting lodge at the foot of Mount Sassongher.
-A hearty meal is served outside (weather permitting), perhaps you'll top your meal off with some kaiserschmarrn (sweet pancake served with fruit compote), with outstanding views from the terrace to the Mittagstal, the Marmolada, the Civetta, the Langkofel, and the Sassongher.
+A hearty meal is served outside, perhaps you'll top your meal off with some kaiserschmarren (sweet pancake served with fruit compote), with outstanding views from the terrace to the Mittagstal, the Marmolada, the Cristallo, the Tofane, the Langkofel, and the Sassongher.
 This afternoon, you descend to Colfosco via gondola and your waiting bus for the 50-minute drive to Cortina d'Ampezzo.
 Known as the "Pearl of the Dolomites," this is perhaps Italy's most beautiful-and stylish-ski resort town.
 Set in a valley ringed by 9,000-foot peaks, it is known for its miles of ski runs, as well as its bustling center full of chic cafés and shops.
-Your historical alpine hotel is perfectly situated, in the heart of the pedestrian zone.
-After settling into your room, you enjoy dinner on your own, at one of the hotel's dining venues, or perhaps at a local restaurant.
+Your historical hotel is perfectly situated, just a short stroll from the heart of the pedestrian zone.
+After settling into your room, you regroup for dinner at a favorite local restaurant.
+Accommodation: Grand Hotel Savoia, Cortina d'Ampezzo Included Meals: Breakfast, Lunch, Dinner DAY 7 Sesto Dolomites: Tre Cime di Lavaredo Circuit and Dolomieu Trail 6 miles, easy to moderate, 525-ft. elevation gain and loss with one steep/challenging 15-minute 280-ft. elevation gain and 2.5 miles, easy to moderate, 1,475-ft. elevation loss This morning, a 45-minute drive takes you to the start of the day's walk, a circuit around the Tre Cime di